RishithaAppikonda/SKIN-CANCER-DETECTION/README.md

 classification.
 The goal is to create a reliable tool that can help doctors diagnose skin cancer more accurately by analyzing images of skin lesions, potentially saving lives through early detection.

+# Dataset
+The ISIC skin cancer detection dataset provides a well-curated collection of 2,637 skin lesion images, which are invaluable for training models to distinguish between benign and malignant cases.
+Out of these, 1,440 images represent benign lesions, while the remaining 1,197 depict malignant cases, reflecting a balanced approach toward both categories.